Checking the file checksum on export or import may fail due to sanitizers

 GeneralUtility::upload_copy_move , which applies arbitrary sanitizers (e.g. SVG sanitizer) under the hood.
 One solution would be to recalculate the checksum after the file is copied.

 The same applies for the import: During import the sanitizers may change the file content and make the final checksum test fail.
 It has to be checked, if this test should rather raise a notice than an error on failure, or if the test can be modified to still ensure validity.

-Updated by Oliver Hader 9 months ago
+Updated by Oliver Hader over 2 years ago

 Taken from a Slack conversation: